-All teenagers are different.
-But many enjoy spending their free time doing things like shopping, going to parties, being with friends, gaming and using social media, texting, watching movies, reading and going to the beach or park.
+Many pre-teens and teenagers enjoy spending their free time doing things like shopping, going to parties, being with friends, gaming and using social media, texting, watching movies, reading and going to the beach or park.

 Free time and activities with you

-Spending free time together is a great way to stay connected with your teenage child.
+Spending some free time together is a great way to stay connected with your child.

 Doing something one-on-one with parents can be a treat for your child.
-You could go to a movie or concert, cook a meal together, look through family photos, or work on a project like redecorating your child’s room.
+You could go to a movie or concert, cook a meal together, go for a walk, look through family photos, or work together on a project like redecorating your child’s room.
 It just depends on what interests you and your child.

 These activities might not happen spontaneously.
 You might need to discuss ideas with your child and plan to spend some time together.

-If you spend time together often enough, your child will probably build up more enthusiasm, so keep trying.
+If you spend time together often enough, your child will probably start to feel more enthusiastic, so keep trying.
 You might need to try a range of activities before you find one you both like.

 Shopping!
 My daughter and I just love shopping.
 Then we stop for a coffee or juice and just talk.
 It can feel so strange doing that with my daughter, but I love it.